RECIST is a standard way to measure the response of a tumor to treatment.

 At 3 months after treatment with imatinib there is a good response (b).

 At a follow up scan at 1 year there is a recurrence (arrow in c).

-At a follow-up after 2nd line treatment with sunitinib there is still tumor progression (d).
+At a follow-up after 2nd line treatment with sunitinib there is still tumor progression, but the size remains the same (d).

 mRECIST for Hepatocellular carcinomas